Skip to content

 • Select sources visually, then open the notes that anchor the area you care about.

-• Send the selection into Smart Context when exploration needs to become a grounded AI workflow.
+• Send the selection into Smart Context when exploration needs to become grounded AI work.

-• Capture the current graph when the shape of the topic tells the story faster than a paragraph or a list.
+• Capture the current graph when the shape tells the story faster than a paragraph or list.

 FAQ